Amit Kothari

 Anthropic published the Agent Skills open standard at agentskills.io on December 18, 2025.
 A skill is a folder with a SKILL.md file - YAML frontmatter for metadata plus Markdown instructions.
 That’s the whole format.
 No compiled code, no container, no deployment pipeline.
 Just text that teaches Claude how to do a specific type of work.

 The clever bit is progressive disclosure.
 When Claude starts a conversation, it loads only the skill metadata - roughly 100 tokens per skill.
 The full definition only gets pulled in when the task actually needs it.
 If you’ve read about plugins, connectors, and skills, you know context overhead is the elephant in the room with any extension mechanism.
-Skills handle this better than anything else in the ecosystem right now.
+Skills handle this better than any other extension model right now.

 One-click reusable workflows are the end game here.
 A consulting firm builds a skill for due diligence report formatting.
 A sales team builds one for proposal generation from CRM data.
 A design team builds one that enforces brand guidelines when generating presentation content.
 Each skill works across any Claude surface that supports the standard.